cgibsonmm/finding-solutions/README.md

 **During practice assignments:** unless it's a pair programming/group assignment it's better to go to Step 4

-**After class:** study together, ask questions, teach each other and que up with your TA!
+**After class:** study together, ask questions, teach each other and queue up with your TA!

 ### STEP 3: Post your questions in the parking lot